singh7sagar/Quiz-Game/README.md

 # Quiz-Game
-Just ask the questions and get the results at the end.
+Normal quiz game that will ask 4 simple MCQ questions, and will show the results at the end.